 I’ve returned to Scotland many times since 1980, and my favorite meals are always those prepared by my dad.
 But on each visit, we gather at a local restaurant (built in the 1700′s), called “the Huntsman” for a traditional Scottish meal.
 And as always, my dad insists that we “soak up the culture”, which means there will be either haggis or black pudding on the table.

-When I took my nephew Cody to Scotland a few years ago (for graduation), his grandpa (my dad) was giddy with anticipation when two plates of haggis were placed in front of us at dinner.
-Of course I had eaten it on previous visits, so all eyes were on (then 18 year old) Cody while he slowly took his first bite.
+When I took my nephew Cody to Scotland a few years ago (for graduation), his grandpa (my father) was giddy with anticipation when two plates of haggis were placed in front of us at dinner.
+Of course I had eaten it on previous visits, so all eyes were on (then 18-year-old) Cody while he slowly took his first bite.
 After he swallowed and proclaimed that, “HAGGIS IS AWESOME”, my dad (who was shocked) gave him a pat on the back and proudly smiled.

 Recently, I thought it would be fun to search out haggis locally in Los Angeles.
 I’m always boasting about how we can get “any type of food” in L.A., so why not haggis?
 After a few minutes on google, I decided it best to ask Jonathan Gold via his L.A.
 Weekly Food Column: